octarinesec/MAPL/docs/MAPL_SPEC.md

 #### one-attribute-condition
 A condition is defined as `<attribute, method, value>`

-Attribute : a string from the [list of supported message attributes](SUPPORTED_ATTRIBUTES.md)
+* Attribute : a string from the [Supported Attributes](https://github.com/octarinesec/MAPL/tree/master/docs/SUPPORTED_ATTRIBUTES.md).

-Method:
+* Method:
-- for string attributes: one of "EQ" (equal), "NE" (not equal), "RE" (regular expression match), "NRE" (regular expression does not match).
+    - for string attributes: one of "EQ" (equal), "NE" (not equal), "RE" (regular expression match), "NRE" (regular expression mismatch).
     - for int or float attributes: one of "EQ" (equal), "NE" (not equal), "LT" (lower than), "LE" (lower or equal than), "GT" (greater than), "GE" (greater or equal than).
     - "EX", "NEX": existence or non-existence of an attribute regardless of value
-Value: the value to test the extracted data against.
+* Value: the value to test the extracted data against.

 Examples: